marcio-da-silva-arantes/MINLP/README.md

 * **Date:** 05/05/2018

 MINLP is a high level abstraction to encode Mixed Integer Nonlinear Programming (MINLP) models in Java.
 You can easy donwload the last version here: [MINLP.jar](https://github.com/marcio-da-silva-arantes/MINLP/raw/master/MINLP/dist/MINLP.jar).
-This library encode the models using the solvers Cplex and Glpk, so you must install boths to full to use this library, to install this dependences see:
+This library encode the models using the solvers Cplex and Glpk, so you must install both to use this library, see how to install this dependencies on links below:
 * [Cplex](https://www.ibm.com/br-pt/marketplace/ibm-ilog-cplex)
 * [Glpk](http://ftp.gnu.org/gnu/glpk/)